Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Transcript Notes/Theta Rhythm - A memory clock.md

 The theta rhythm is characteristically described by its wavelength, with a frequency between **4** and **12** hz.

-It is measured by sticking an electrode inside the hyppocampus and measure the voltage difference between a point in [[Extracellular Space]] and a ground electrode ( typically in the base of the skull )
+It is measured by sticking an electrode inside the hyppocampus and measure the voltage difference between a point in [[Extracellular Space]] and a ground electrode ( typically in the base of the skull ).

+This voltage arises out of the summation of currents of neurons, reflecting synchronous synaptic inputs.

+That is, when **one neuron** sends information to another through synapses.

 ![[Screenshot 2025-02-03 at 1.53.13 PM.png]]

+In the case where there is a large number of neurons surrounding this electrode, and they are constantly sending signals simultaneously, then these individual currents **add up**, leading to the voltage becoming strong enough to be sensed by external electrode.

+> [!Warning] Note
+> Remember this measurement is finding the **overall activity** sensed by the electrode, and not the behavior of any individual neuron.
+As [[Artem Kirsanov|Artem]] put it, this is like putting a microphone over a stadium, you cant discern individual phenomena but rather general group behavior patterns(which are still useful).

+This special rythmn is generated in a special structure, called the [[Medial Septum]]